digotiago04/thermal-conductivity-composites/README.md

 ## ❌ Reporting issues

-We strive to ensure that this Finite Volume Theory implementation is accurate and efficient.
+We strive to ensure that this Finite-Volume Theory implementation is accurate and efficient.
 However, if you encounter any unexpected behavior, inconsistencies, or potential bugs in the code, your feedback is highly appreciated.

 Please feel free to reach out via email:
 📩 diogo.santos@ctec.ufal.br